Can VLMs Reason Robustly? A Neuro-Symbolic Investigation: Discussions

 \section{Discussions}

 In this section, we discuss the limitations of the proposed method and provide some potential solutions.

 \paragraph{Extracting Symbolic Rules from Natural Language.} In this paper, we assume access to symbolic rules for visual deductive reasoning tasks.
 In practice, however, rules are often expressed in natural language.
-This raises an important question: \textit{How can symbolic rules be extracted from natural-language descriptions?} One approach is to train a language model for this purpose.
-For example, \citet{logic_llama} present LOGICLLAMA, a fine-tuned LLaMA-7B model that translates natural-language sentences into first-order logic rules.
-In a similar manner, by fine-tuning an LLM on paired natural-language descriptions and symbolic rules defined for visual deductive reasoning tasks, it becomes possible to automate the extraction of symbolic rules from natural language.
+This raises an important question: \textit{How can symbolic rules be extracted from natural-language descriptions?} We provide a preliminary study in Appendix~\ref{app:nl-rule} that examines the potential of simple prompting-based approaches for extracting symbolic rules from natural language, followed by a discussion of other promising directions.

 \paragraph{Improving Flexibility of the Symbolic Module.} In this paper, a distinct SDD is constructed for each reasoning function.
 In other words, switching to a different reasoning function in the visual deductive reasoning task requires replacing the SDD in the symbolic module.
 This raises a question: \textit{Is it possible to design a more flexible symbolic module that can accommodate multiple reasoning functions?} One promising direction is to design the symbolic module as an ensemble of SDDs, each corresponding to a specific reasoning function.
 Subsequently, reinforcement learning (RL)~\citep{rlhf} can be employed to adaptively select the appropriate SDD according to the input.
 The selected SDD is then used to perform the reasoning phase.